How to tell if your Mac camera has been hacked

 While it is possible for webcams, like the iSight cam on iMacs and MacBooks, to be hacked and images and video stolen, it’s very unusual.
 Far more common are hackers who try to exploit the fears of people who are worried about privacy by claiming to have video and photos that they don’t.
 While taping over your webcam and microphone will prevent anything from being stolen, for most of us, it’s probably not necessary.
-You should, however, make sure that your online accounts have secure, unique passwords and delete any accounts you no longer need or use.
-And you should also scan your computer for malware, perhaps using the malware utility in CleanMyMac X.
+However, you should make sure that your online accounts have secure, unique passwords and delete any accounts you no longer need or use.
+And it would be best if you also scan your computer for malware, perhaps using the malware utility in CleanMyMac X.